bdill12/vineyard-site-copy/home.md

 # Premium Texas Wine Grapes

 JoBreguen Vineyards is a family-run vineyard near Brownfield, Texas.
-David and Karla Dill are part of a four-generation legacy of farming in Terry County, growing primarily cotton and peanuts.
-However, since founding JoBreguen Vineyards in 2008, the Dills have grown premium wine grapes for West Texas wineries.
+David and Karla Dill are part of a four-generation legacy of farming in Terry County.
+Until 2008, the Dills grew primarily cotton and peanuts.
+In fact, if you wear T-shirts or eat a Snickers bar every now and then, there's a chance the Dill family has already fed and clothed you.
+But even though eating a Snickers really satisfies, David and Karla still wanted something more.
+They didn't want to just hand off their harvest to someone else.
+They wanted to be involved in every part of creating a product.
+The West Texas wine industry allows them to see the fruits of their labor from seed to shelf.
+So, since founding JoBreguen Vineyards in 2008, the Dills have grown premium wine grapes for West Texas wineries.

+- 45+ Acres
+- 325 Rows of Grapes
+- 45k Vines Planted
+- 8,000 Feet of Drip Tape

 ### Every wine pairs well with laughter.
 At JoBreguen Vineyards, we help make both.

-##### A good laugh starts in your belly.
-A good wine ends up there.

-**JoBreguen Vineyards**, owned and operated by D & K Farms in cooperation with 2 Dollar Dill.
-Proud to be a West Texas vineyard contributing to West Texas wines.

 © 2017 JoBreguen Vineyards